Updated on September 24, 2024

 • Taking oral OTC pain or anti-inflammatory medications, but not aspirin

-• Applying OTC topical treatments with numbing agents, like lidocaine, by using a clean Q-tip or cotton swab
+• Applying OTC topical treatments with numbing agents with a clean Q-tip or cotton swab

 • Consuming cold, soft foods and drinks